VictorChenCA/ai-agent/README.md

 # CS 153 - QuizAI
+Our final project is an agent to help with flashcard based studying -- simply put, we aimed to emulate the experience of going over flashcards with a knowledgable (and patient!) partner.
+Our agent is accessible through the QuizAI discord channel, and its very easy to get started.
+Simply send over a list of flashcard pairs or terms, and our agent will question you and talk through what the correct reasoning was.
+While regular flashcards promote rote memorization, we have built our agent to prompt critical thinking in the response to each quesion.

 Here is an example of a very simple final project.
 This should be a good starter point giving you a sense of what technical abilities you will need for this class.
 This would be an example of a simple, passing grade project that has been built off our starter code.
 We're looking for much cooler and technically complex projects that will catch the eyes of our judges :).